cnstoll/Snowman/README.md

 ## Machine Learning

 - Snowman uses a handwriting recognition model trained on the Extended MNIST data set.
-- For more information on training a handwriting recognition model, read the README and scripts located in the Training folder.
+- For more information on training a handwriting recognition model, check out the README and scripts located in the Training folder.

+## Known Issues

+- SpriteKit doesn't load initially for interface controllers on watchOS 4 Beta 5.
+To resolve, background the app when the spinner appears and then re-open it and the interface controller will load.
+(Fixed in Beta 6)

 # Credits